leandrolanzieri/espec_pr3j/CONTRIBUTING.md

 ## Issue Reports

-If you experience bugs or general issues with `climate_chamber`, please have a look on the [issue tracker].
+If you experience bugs or general issues with `espec_pr3j`, please have a look on the [issue tracker].
 If you don't see anything useful there, please feel free to fire an issue report.